camaraproject/EasyCLA/README.md

 This is a neutral repo where you can open a trivial PR and initiate the EasyCLA signing process.
 All PRs will be closed periodically.

+NOTE: For Sub Project repositories the EasyCLA check will be activated sonn - please use the opportunity to sign your CLA in advance by following the below instructions.

 ## CAMARA Community Licencse Agreement and EasyCLA

 The ProjectCharter of CAMARA requires that every Contributor to CAMARA and its Sub Project has to sign a Community License Agreement.
 You only need to do this one time.
-For this purpose the repositories of CAMARA are managemed by [EasyCLA](https://docs.linuxfoundation.org/lfx/easycla/v2-current/getting-started) including this one.
+For this purpose the repositories of CAMARA are managed by [EasyCLA](https://docs.linuxfoundation.org/lfx/easycla/v2-current/getting-started) including this one.

 A Contributor is someone who contributes either on behalf of a company, or individually on their own behalf.
 * If contributing on behalf of their company: the contributor will sign a Corporate Contributor License (CCLA).